Consultancy and support offers for the organisation of working time

-Do you want to optimise the organisation of working time and the planning of shift work within your company? if so, have a look at the consultancy and support offers for producing companies developed by the Initiative New Quality of Work (INQA).
+Do you want to optimise the organisation of working time and the planning of shift work within your company?
+If so, have a look at the consultancy and support offers for producing companies developed by the Initiative New Quality of Work (INQA).

-As a consequence, the Federal Institute for Occupational Safety and Health assisted in a project, initiated by the INQA network "Initiative Neue Qualität der Arbeit in der Produktion" (Initiative New Quality of Work in production), supporting producing companies in assessing the labour conditions pursuant to § 5 Safety and Health at Work Act, taking into consideration reliable findings from the field of human factors science.
+Consequently, the Federal Institute for Occupational Safety and Health (BAuA) assisted in a project, initiated by the network "Initiative New Quality of Work in production" (Initiative Neue Qualität der Arbeit in der Produktion), supporting producing companies in assessing the labour conditions pursuant to § 5 of the Safety and Health at Work Act (ArbSchG), taking into consideration established findings from the field of labour science.

 The offer includes: